A.F.C. Newbury

 A.F.C.
-Newbury were a short lived semi-profesional football club based in Newbury, Berkshire, in England.
+Newbury were a short lived semi-professional football club based in Newbury, Berkshire, in England.
 At their peak they were a strong force in the Wessex League and had over 30 teams from seven years old through to veterans including junior teams, a senior squad, a ladies and several girls teams competing in national, regional and local football leagues and competitions throughout the year.
 However, it all came to an abrupt end in 2006 when the club lost their ground and financial backing.